-The KPSE library is no longer built-in.
+The KPSE library is no longer built-in, but one can use an external KPSE library, assuming that it is present on the system, because the engine has a so called optional library interface to it.
 Because there is no backend, quite some file related callbacks could go away.
 The following file related callbacks remained (till now):